 Nautical Beginnings: Maurès de Malartic

-Château Malartic-Lagravière, originally Domaine de Lagravière, was purchased by Pierre de Malartic at the cusp of the 17th and 18th centuries.
-It was not until the middle years of the following century that the estate took on the name by which we now it today, when a subsequent owner added the prefix Malartic, in honour of the family’s most famous son, Comte Anne-Joseph-Hippolyte Maurès de Malartic, Pierre de Malartic’s uncle.
-An admiral of the French fleet, Maurès de Malartic fought for France against the British in the battles of Quebec, including the Plains of Abraham in 1759 and Sainte-Foy in 1760.
-Later in life he took up a position as governor of the Ile de France, today better known as Mauritius.
+Château Malartic-Lagravière, originally Domaine de Lagravière, was purchased by Pierre de Malartic at the cusp of the 18th and 19th centuries.
+It was not until a few years later that the estate took on the name by which we now it today, when a subsequent owner added the prefix Malartic, in honour of the family’s most famous son, Comte Anne-Joseph-Hippolyte Maurès de Malartic (1730 – 1800).
+Pierre de Malartic is often described as the Comte’s nephew, although poring over his family tree I can find no trace of any such nephew.
+An admiral of the French fleet, Maurès de Malartic fought for France against the British in Quebec, including battles at the Plains of Abraham in 1759 and Sainte-Foy in 1760.
+Later in life he took up a position as governor of Île de France, today better known as Mauritius.